garrandall/popular-music-data/tracks/until-the-end-of-time-foreigner.md

 When I was young and the world belonged to me
 I thought that love meant pain and jealousy
 It was a cross on my shoulder
-Oh Lord, now I feel so much older, oooh, oooh
+Oh Lord, now I feel so much older, ohohoh

 Time had a way of making me see
 My lonely life has taken it's toll on me